 All participating organisations must be identified at the time of applying for a grant.

-As a general rule, Cooperation Partnerships target the cooperation between organisations established in EU Member States and third countries associated to the Programme.
+As a general rule, Cooperation Partnerships target the cooperation between organisations established in EU Member States or third countries associated to the Programme.

 To be considered for funding, Cooperation Partnerships must address either: